mietzen/zha-to-z2m/README.md

 - **DON'T** start Zigbee2MQTT
 - Read the output!
 - Read this guide again!

+If you can't find the failure:
+- uninstall / deactivate Zigbee2MQTT
+- restart Home Assistant

-- If you can't find the failure, uninstall / deactivate Zigbee2MQTT.
-Restart Home Assistant, ZHA should still be working.
+ZHA should still be working.

 ## After Migration